Introduction

 Day 03: Skardu

-In case of flight is operated, we will go for a sightseeing tour of Skardu, and in case of no flight, the day will be used for overland travel from Chilas to Skardu (t 22 – 24 hrs).
+In case the flight is operated, we will go for a sightseeing tour of Skardu, and in case of no flight, the day will be used for overland travel from Chilas to Skardu (t 22 – 24 hrs).

 Day 04: Skardu